foozzi/cilantropy/README.md

 > Docutils is an open-source text processing system for processing plaintext documentation
 > into useful formats, such as HTML or LaTeX.

+[flit](https://pypi.python.org/pypi/flit) (for build and install package)

+> Flit is a simple way to put Python packages and modules on PyPI.

 ## Compatibility